 Skip to content

-Fibonacci Expansion
+Fibonacci expansion

-Fibonacci Expansion is a charting technique used to plot possible levels of support and resistance by tracking not only the primary trend but also the retracement.
+Fibonacci expansion is a charting technique used to plot possible levels of support and resistance by tracking not only the primary trend but also the retracement.

-The move from $10 to $7 is a Retracement.
+While Fibonacci retracement applies percentages to a pullback, Fibonacci extensions apply percentages to a move in the trending direction.
+For example, a symbol's price goes from $5 to $10 and then goes back to $7.
+The move from $10 to $7 is a retracement.
 If the price starts rallying again and goes to $16, that is an expansion.
-In other words, Fibonacci Retracements count the pullbacks within one trend, while Fibonacci Expansion measures the impulse waves in the direction of the trend.
+In other words, Fibonacci retracements count the pullbacks within one trend, while Fibonacci expansion measures the impulse waves in the direction of the trend.

 The tool can be used to establish profit targets or estimate how far a price may travel after a pullback ends.
 Expansion levels are also possible areas where the price may reverse.

+Expansion is drawn on a chart to indicate potentially significant price levels.
+These levels are based on Fibonacci ratios as well.
+When the first line is drawn, its height is considered as a unit interval later on.
 The end of the second wave serves as a reference point for building an invisible vertical line.
-The corresponding lines are drawn from the reference point on the levels equal to 23,6%, 38,2%, 50%, 61.8, 100%, 161.8%, and 261,8%.
+The corresponding lines are drawn from the reference point on the levels equal to 23.6%, 38.2%, 50%, 61.8%, 100%, 161.8% and 261.8%.

 Usage

-Fibonacci Expansion is usually applied where the other methods of finding support or resistance are not applicable.
+Fibonacci expansion is usually applied where the other methods of finding support or resistance are not applicable.
 If the price moves through an expansion level, it may continue moving toward the next.
+The price itself may not stop or reverse exactly at the level, but the area around it may be important.

 Flaws

-It is a common practice to use Fibonacci Expansion along with the other indicators or patterns when looking to determine price targets, as the tool is not supposed to be the only marker of whether to buy or sell.
+It is a common practice to use Fibonacci expansion along with the other indicators or patterns when looking to determine price targets, as the tool is not supposed to be the only marker of whether to buy or sell.

 Candlestick charts and price action are especially informative when trying to determine whether a stock is likely to reverse at the target price.